Test in production without watermarks.

 Now, let's discuss some pros and cons of the Blazor app and Razor View engine.

-When it comes to creating interactive web apps built on the .NET framework, Blazor and Razor are both extremely well-liked.
+When it comes to creating interactive web apps built on the .NET framework, Blazor and Razor are both highly favored.
 These technologies offer a novel transition from utilizing C# as the primary programming language for standard JavaScript projects.

-Here are a few benefits and drawbacks to think about when creating a web application using Razor or Blazor.
+Here are a few benefits and drawbacks to consider when creating web applications using Razor or Blazor.

 using IronPdf;